danielbodnar/awesome-stars/README.md

 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-nati
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [lancedb/lance](https://github.com/lancedb/lance) - Modern columnar data format for ML and LLMs implemented in Rust.
 Convert from parquet in 2 lines of code for 100x faster random access, vector index, and data versioning.
 Compatible with Pandas, DuckD
-- [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
-Download open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.
+- [postgresml/postgresml](https://github.com/postgresml/postgresml) - The GPU-powered AI application database.
+Get your app to market faster using the simplicity of SQL and the latest NLP, ML + LLM models.
 - [jina-ai/jina](https://github.com/jina-ai/jina) - ☁️ Build multimodal AI applications with cloud-native stack
 - [argoproj/argo-workflows](https://github.com/argoproj/argo-workflows) - Workflow Engine for Kubernetes